-The nearer and forer these plagues seized, the sadder were their effects, that took away all natural and relative affections, so that husbands had no sympathy with their wives, nor wives with their husbands, parents with their children, nor children with their parents.
-These and other things have made me to doubt if ever any of Adam's race were in a more deplorable condition, their bodies and spirits more low, than many were in these years plagues, was, many were cast down, but sew humbled; great murmuring but little mourning, many groaning under the effects of wrath, but sew had sight or sense of the causes of wrath in turning to the Lord: And as soon as these judgements, were removed, many were lift up, but sew thankful; even those who were as low as any, that out-lived these scarce times, did as lightly esteem bread, as if they had never known the worth of it nor the want of it.
-The great part turned more and more gospel proof, and judgement-proof; and the success of the gospel took a stand at that time in many places of the land.
+The nearer and forer these plagues seized, the sadder were there essects, that took away all natural and relative assections, so that husbands had no sympathy with their wives, nor wives with their husbands, parents with their children, nor children with their parents.
+These and other things have made me to doubt if ever any of Adam's race were in a more deplorable condition, their bodies and spirits more low, than many were in these years.